raguanom/GraphQL-BackEnd/README.md

 # GraphQL-BackEnd

-Run server using yarn start
+Run server using "yarn start:dev"

 built with node typescript and graphql